 Honors and Awards

-- Chambers USA 2018 Ranked Lawyer, Litigation - General Commercial, North Carolina
+- Chambers USA Ranked Lawyer, Litigation – General Commercial, White-Collar Crime & Government Investigations, North Carolina (Band 1), 2016 – Present

-- Recognized in The Best Lawyers in America© in the fields of Appellate Practice, Bet-the-Company Litigation, Commercial Litigation, Criminal Defense: General Practice, Criminal Defense: White-Collar, Medical Malpractice Law - Defendants, Personal Injury Litigation - Defendants, 2001- Present
+- Recognized in The Best Lawyers in America (BL Rankings) in the fields of Appellate Practice, Bet-the-Company Litigation, Commercial Litigation, Criminal Defense: General Practice, Criminal Defense: White-Collar, Medical Malpractice Law – Defendants, Personal Injury Litigation – Defendants, 2001 – Present

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.